-This book is a gem for anyone who is questing to live their everyday lives more authentically, but maybe has some trouble with believing they are good enough, worthy enough, as they are.
-If you’ve ever questioned your own self-worth or wondered “if I showed the real me, would people even like me?” then this is a great book for you to read, right now, today!
+This book is a gem for anyone who is questing to live their everyday lives more authentically but may have trouble believing they are good enough, worthy enough, as they are.
+If you’ve ever questioned your self-worth or wondered, “If I showed the real me, would people even like me?” this is a great book for you to read today!
 Join the revolution!

 These books and more can be purchased from The Sparkling Soul Bookshop on Bookshop.org.
 Bookshop.org is a fantastic alternative to buying books on Amazon.
 Bookshop.org sources your book purchases from local bookstores.
 Buying from Bookshop.org is a great way to shop locally with the convenience of online ordering!